No plane ticket? No problem!

 By searching or browsing, you can sometimes find free legal content streaming on French sites.
 Access may be unreliable due to region restrictions depending on exactly where you live, but it’s always worth checking!
 For example, I’m using this site to watch Caméra Café in the U.S. right now.

 Netflix asks a monthly fee for unlimited online streaming.
-It provides great access French television and quite a few movies.
-It doesn’t have to be all online either — you can access an ever wider collection of foreign shows and movies if you order physical DVDs from them.
+It provides great access to French television and quite a few movies.
+It doesn’t have to be all online either—you can access an ever wider collection of foreign shows and movies if you order physical DVDs from them.

 Netflix carries the fourth season of Engrenages, which is where Hulu leaves off.